pololu/pololu-api/product.md

 `maximum_order` - The largest order we will currently accept for this product.
 If it is larger than `stock_available`, that means we accept backorders.

+`bar_codes` - An array of descriptions of product label bar codes that we have used for this product.
+Includes the code itself as well as the years in which we started and stopped using those codes, if applicable.
+Note that the codes are compressed strings using many special characters, such as `!a"X<`.

 ## Relationships